Back to blog

 Frequently Asked Questions

-Wearable app development is the process of building software for wearable devices and the surrounding product system, including companion mobile apps, permissions, backend data handling, analytics, notifications, integrations, and support workflows.
+Wearable app development is the process of building software for wearable devices and the surrounding system: companion mobile apps, health or sensor permissions, backend data handling, analytics, notifications, integrations, dashboards, and support workflows.

-Can wearable apps use Apple HealthKit or Android Health Connect?
+Do Wearable Apps Need Apple HealthKit Or Android Health Connect?

 A wearable app MVP should include one clear device-data workflow, companion app onboarding, permission handling, reliable sync, a useful insight or alert, basic analytics, and enough backend support to measure whether the signal improves the user outcome.